Darren Bazeley: Colorado Rapids

 Following the play-off defeat Hudson was appointed head coach of Major League Soccer side Colorado Rapids and in December 2017 Bazeley was appointed his assistant head coach.

 Newcastle Jets and return to New Zealand set-up

 In April 2020 Bazeley joined A-League side Newcastle Jets as assistant coach to his former Wolves teammate Carl Robinson.
 In October 2020 he left the role to return to the position of New Zealand U-20 head coach and assistant coach of the national and Olympic sides.
 Bazeley cited the travel conditions as a result of the COVID-19 pandemic and his family in New Zealand as factors in his departure from Newcastle.

+Career statistics

 Personal life

 Bazeley became a New Zealand citizen in 2015 retaining his British Citizenship.